nix-community/autofirma-nix/README.md

 $ nix run --accept-flake-config github:nix-community/autofirma-nix#dnieremote
 ```

-## AutoFirma on NixOS and Home Manager
+## Autofirma on NixOS and Home Manager

-A NixOS module is provided to enable AutoFirma on NixOS and another one for Home Manager.
+A NixOS module is provided to enable Autofirma on NixOS and another one for Home Manager.
-You only need to enable one of them, depending on whether you want AutoFirma
+You only need to enable one of them, depending on whether you want Autofirma
 system-wide or at the user level.

 ### Home Manager Configuration

-The integration of AutoFirma in Home Manager enables the `autofirma` command for
+The integration of Autofirma in Home Manager enables the `autofirma` command for
 signing PDF documents and configures the Firefox browser (if enabled through
-`programs.firefox.enable`) to use AutoFirma on websites that require it.
+`programs.firefox.enable`) to use Autofirma on websites that require it.

 Additionally, you can enable DNIe integration, including NFC-based DNIe from an
 Android mobile via DNIeRemote.